flatironinstitute/sciware/40_SummerIntro/cli-exercises.md

 ### Aside--revisiting history

 - `history` shows you a numbered list of the commands you've run before
-  - This can be very long--`history | tail` or similar are useful!
+  - This can be very long--`history | tail` is useful!
   - or `history | grep PATTERN` to use `grep` to search for a pattern
 - Exercise: use `grep` to look for every command you've run using the word "myfile" today